dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.ifOrganizationExists(orgName) ⇒ `Promise`

-\-- TerminusCMS API --- Check if the organization exists. it is a Head call .
+\-- TerminusDB API --- Check if the organization exists. it is a Head call .
 IMPORTANT This does not work with the API-TOKEN.

 **Returns**: `Promise` - A promise that returns the call status object, 200: if the organization exists and 404: if the organization does not exist